Nichii/ZenToolset/README.md

 ## Features
 - State Machine
 - Singleton
+- Update Manager

 ## Planned Features
 - Object Pooling
-- Update Manager
 - Tween
+- Other Misc Math Utilities

 ## Requirements
+- Scripts should work for Unity 5 and above
-- Unity 2018.4.0f1 and above (or just grab the scripts yourself)
+- For contributing, you must use Unity 2018.4.0f1 and above